tomthe/socsim/docs/README.md

 # Specifying demographic rates

-It is most convenient to store demographic rates for each simulation segment in distinct files and use the <span class="upright">`  `</span>
+It is most convenient to store demographic rates for each simulation segment in distinct files and use the
-directive to reference them from the supervisory file (See Section [4](#sec:supFile)).
+<span class="upright">`include`</span> directive to reference them from
+the supervisory file (See Section [4](#sec:supFile)).
 But regardless of how you choose to organize your rate files, you will need to assemble a large collection of rates.
 How Socsim expects those rates to be formatted is described in Section [8.2](#sec:vitalRates), but before we get to that Section [8.1](#sec:rateDefault) describes the rules Socsim follows when it encounters incomplete rate sets.
 These are important to understand, because Socsim does not warn you when for example you leave out fertility rates for parity 1 divorced females of group 3 (birth 3 F divorced 1).
 Instead, it “defaults” to rates for party 0 divorced females of group 3 (birth 3 F divorced 0).
 Similarly if the birth 3 F divorced 0 rates are missing, Socsim uses birth 3 F single 0) in their